 Double the visibility, double the chances of getting clicks.
 That’s why using PPC search advertising with organic SEO is an absolute no-brainer.

-For this reason, it is also important to bid on your brand terms.
-Seeing multiple instances of your company’s name adds familiarity, offering a recognizable name customers are more likely to trust.
+For this reason, it is also essential to bid on your brand terms.
+Seeing multiple instances of your company’s name adds familiarity, offering recognizable name customers are more likely to trust.
 And once they do, the clicks—and conversions—will follow.

-Bidding on your brand can increase the chance that customers will click to your site.
+Bidding on your brand can increase the chance that customers will click through to your site.

 So you’ve learned that PPC and organic search have a lot of good chemistry.
 Great—but what does this mean for your SEO campaign?
 Well, good SEO provides a boost to your organic rankings; that’s the bread and butter of all SEO services.
 But when used with PPC, you’ll benefit all the more.

 There should be no “organic search vs. paid search” argument any longer.
 You can’t be holding your business back by only choosing one; you’ve got to use both.

 It can be hard to understand the complicated relationship between pay per click and search engine optimization.
 But one thing’s for sure: Using the tools available to you—both SEO and PPC—will have a positive effect on your business.
 The data is there; it’s up to you to take advantage of it.